microsoft/Windows-driver-samples/security/elam/README.md

 ---
 topic: sample
-description: Demonstrates how to receive notifications about the initialization of regular boot start drivers in an Early Launch Anti-Malware driver.
+description: "Demonstrates how to receive notifications about the initialization of regular boot start drivers in an Early Launch Anti-Malware driver."
 languages:
 - cpp
 products: